Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Provo is in the heart of Utah Valley and famously claims one of the most stunning backdrops in the Wasatch Mountains, the 11,752-foot Mount Timpanogos.
 Provo is a great place to set up base camp if your goal is to climb some of the state’s highest mountains.

-Spend a hot summer day floating down the picturesque Provo River or hire a Provo guide and go for the wild ride of your life, white water rafting down the roaring river.
+Spend a hot summer day floating down the picturesque Provo River or go for the wild ride of your life, white water rafting down the roaring river.

 If you’re looking for a more relaxed stay in Provo, there are more laid-back city activities to do at your own pace.
 Visit one of many downtown museums like the Brigham Young University Museum of Art, have a picnic at Evermore Park, or purchase a $20 day pass and spend the day reading by Utah Lake.